May 10th, 2006 -- Variables! Tests!

 Assignment is not provided so variables can be translated to a simple "let ... in ..." expression, pure lambda one.
 The old yada example can now be written as

-rule yadaLiteral {
+and translated into (the production rule part)rule yadaLiteral {

 $<sym> := [ <'...'> | <'???'> | <'!!!'> ]